 - Volume and tuner are small

-Although most of these speakers are still very much around as either vintage sound systems or remodeled as a new model from the old one, a deep look into their performance during the 70s era has granted them a spot as one of the best speakers from the 70s.
+Although most of these speakers are still very much around as either vintage sound systems or remodeled as a new model from the old ones, a deep look into their performance during the 70s era has granted them a spot as one of the best speakers from the 70s.
+Please note that not all the speakers noted here are good for vintage receivers.
+If you have a vintage receiver and you want a vintage speaker for it, please check this list.